Armand Hammer: Other activities and pursuits

+Hammer was a philanthropist, supporting causes related to education, medicine, and the arts.
 He was a collector of Impressionist and Post-Impressionist paintings.
 His personal donation forms the core of the permanent collection of the UCLA Hammer Museum in Los Angeles, California.
 Together with his brother Victor, he was the owner of the "Hammer Galleries" in New York City.
 Hammer purchased Knoedler, the oldest art gallery in America, in 1971.
+Hammer hired art historian John Richardson as director at Knoedler; Richardson later wrote an unflattering portrait of him, calling Hammer "a veteran con man".

-Hammer was a philanthropist, supporting causes related to education, medicine, and the arts.
-Among his legacies is the Armand Hammer United World College of the American West (now generally called the UWC-USA, part of the United World Colleges).
+Among his legacies is the Armand Hammer United World College of the American West (now generally called the UWC-USA, part of the United World Colleges), which he helped found in 1981, with the support of the then-Prince of Wales, Charles, who was president of United World Colleges International.
+Due to his closeness to the future Charles III, he was figuratively called a godfather to one of the Prince's children.
+It has been reported that Charles intended to make Hammer Prince William's godfather but was forced to abandon these plans as Princess Diana disliked the idea.
+In the 1980s, Hammer gave strong financial support to Prince Charles's projects of nearly 40 million pounds and free use of Hammer's Boeing 727.

 Together with his friends Harry and Rosa Strygler, he also supported several Jewish foundations, particularly those associated with the Holocaust.
 Hammer hungered for a Nobel Peace Prize, and he was repeatedly nominated for one, including by Menachem Begin, but never won.

 In 1986, Forbes magazine estimated his net worth at $200 million.

 Hammer made a guest appearance on a 1988 episode of The Cosby Show (as the grandfather of a friend of Theo Huxtable's who was suffering from cancer), saying that a cure for cancer was imminent.

 Hammer was leading Occidental in 1988 when its oil rig, Piper Alpha, exploded, killing 167 men.
 The Cullen Report highlighted failings in many areas on the platform.

-Due to his closeness to the future Charles III, then Prince of Wales, he was figuratively called a godfather to one of the Prince's children.
-It has been reported that Charles intended to make Hammer Prince William's godfather but was forced to abandon these plans as Princess Diana disliked the idea.
-In the 1980s, Hammer gave strong financial support to Prince Charles's projects of nearly 40 million pounds and free use of Hammer's Boeing 727.

 As of 2016, he has been the subject of six biographies: in 1975 (Considine, authorized biography), 1985 (Bryson, coffee table book), Weinberg 1989, Blumay 1992, Epstein 1996, and Alef 2009; and two autobiographies (1932 and a bestseller in 1987).
 His art collection, The Armand Hammer Collection: Four Centuries of Masterpieces, published by the Armand Hammer Foundation in multiple editions, eventually became five centuries of masterpieces, sometimes in conjunction with museums where the collection was displayed. and his philanthropic projects were the subject of numerous publications.

 Awards

 In 1978, Hammer, as a non-citizen of the Soviet Union, received the Soviet Union's award the Order of Friendship of Peoples from Leonid Brezhnev because of his strong support of both the International Workers and Communist movement and the needs of the Soviet Union.
-By the time of his death, Hammer received other awards including:
+By the time of his death, Hammer had received other awards, including: